 GHG emissions associated with City of Boulder operations and facilities are measured in tons of carbon dioxide equivalent (MT CO2e).
 This unit helps measure how much the city organization is contributing to climate change through emissions.

 Fifty percent reduction by 2020 and eighty percent reduction by 2030, using 2008 as a baseline.
 Current climate science tells us that an 80 percent reduction in greenhouse gases is necessary to protect our environment from further climate damage; the city aims to meet or exceed that target by 2030.

 The City of Boulder and the Boulder community are committed to mitigating climate change through reduction of GHG emissions.
-This page shows the municipal government’s progress towards emissions reduction goals.
-Another dashboard page, titled, “Community Greenhouse Gas (GHG) Emissions,” shows the Boulder community’s progress towards emissions reduction goals.
+This page shows the municipal government’s progress toward emissions reduction goals.
+Another dashboard page, titled, Community Greenhouse Gas (GHG) Emissions, shows the Boulder community’s progress toward emissions reduction goals.

-About the Data: This data is provided by the Development and Support Services Division of the City of Boulder's Public Works Department.
+This data is provided by the Development and Support Services Division of the City of Boulder's Public Works Department.
 This page will be updated annually.